piers-sinclair/pierssinclair.github.io/_posts/2024-06-09-Systems-Design-in-Azure-for-Clients-URL-Shortener.md

 Let's assume your client comes to you and says:
 "Please build us a URL shortener similar to TinyUrl.com"

-First， establish **functional requirements** by talking to the client.
+First，establish **functional requirements** by talking to the client.
 Here's how the chat might go:

 Q: So the system should take a long URL and generate a shorter URL?\
 A: Yes.